alexdtat/SPbU-Kotlin-course/README.md

 # SPbU-Kotlin-course
-Repository for submitting assignments for the Kotlin course at SPbU.
+Repository by Tatyanenko Alexyey for submitting assignments for the Kotlin course at SPbU.

+The progress of the tasks will be described here: